 Oestrogen is important for managing the level of magnesium in the body.
 This is a chemical that allows your muscles to relax, so low levels make it more difficult to fall asleep.

 Falling levels of oestrogen are also the primary factor in causing night sweats, which can disrupt the sleep cycle.

-Progesterone helps you fall asleep and stay asleep; lowered levels make it more difficult to slip into deep sleep.
+Progesterone helps you fall asleep and stay asleep; lowered levels make it more difficult to slip into a deep sleep.
 Even if you do not wake during the night, your sleep isn’t as restful as it should be.

-“Estimates are that between 40 and 60 per cent of women will be affected by insomnia, or another sleep disruption” says Dr Heather Currie
+“Estimates are that between 40 and 60 per cent of women will be affected by insomnia, or another sleep disruption,” says Dr Heather Currie

 Both insomnia (sleeplessness) or disturbed sleep (leading to tiredness and fatigue) can be largely due to night sweats, discussed in our Hot Flushes page.